Opinion: Twitter has turned me into an optimist

 To keep up to speed with all the latest opinions and comment sign up to our free weekly Voices Dispatches newsletter by clicking here

 And yes, I know Twitter won’t last.
-I don’t know if Elon Musk will break it, but in a way it is surprising that such a wonderful resource has been free all this time.
+I don’t know if Elon Musk will break it but in a way, it is surprising that such a wonderful resource has been free all this time.
 I cannot imagine going back to the immediate pre-Twitter world (which was also the pre-iPhone world) of blogs and blog aggregators (there was a brief interregnum between the Press Association and Twitter, occupied by something called Google Reader).

 But I think that once the idea of a network of people who can follow each other and exchange news and views has existed, it cannot be uninvented; if Twitter does cease to exist, or cease to function in a way that interests me, something else will take its place.